-A specific program of courses leading toward the M.Ed. degree is planned in conjunction with the student's major adviser.
-The student should consult an adviser in secondary education for further and continuous assistance in this area.
+A specific program of courses leading toward the M.Ed. degree is planned in conjunction with the student's major advisor.
+The student should consult an advisor in secondary education for further and continuous assistance in this area.

 Applicants for the alternative secondary education program who do not hold a baccalaureate degree in the area to which they are applying will be required to meet the teaching major requirements for the Class B secondary education program.
+This requirement may also be satisfied by holding an academic major in the teaching field that demonstrates 32 semester hours appropriate to the teaching field that include at least 19 semester hours of upper-division course credit (i.e., 3000-4000 level).
+Admission to the Alternative Master's in Secondary Education may also be accomplished by successfully passing the Praxis II in the teaching major being sought.